INQUA Congress 2019

 International Aerial Archaeology Conference AARG 2018

 12-14th September 2018, Venice

-- Thorsten Kahlert will present on: Small drone – large impact: modelling a tower karst landscape with a pocket-sized UAV (abstract)
+- Thorsten Kahlert presented on: Small drone – large impact: modelling a tower karst landscape with a pocket-sized UAV (abstract)

 Adaptation et durabilite des societes prehistoriques et protohistoriques face aux variations climatiques

 18th Congress of the International Union of Prehistoric and Protohistoric Sciences (Union Internationale des Sciences Préhistoriques et Protohistoriques – UISPP)